-Richards, a Republican, was the representative for Pennsylvania's 1st congressional district from 1807 to 1809.
+Richards was the representative for Pennsylvania’s 1st congressional district and was a Republican.
+He served from 1807 to 1809.

 From Oct 1803 to Mar 1809, Richards missed 95 of 525 roll call votes, which is 18.1%.
 This is on par with the median of 19.2% among the lifetime records of representatives serving in Mar 1809.
 The chart below reports missed votes over time.

 |Oct 1803-Mar 1804||97||9||9.3%||27th|

 |Dec 1805-Apr 1806||103||28||27.2%||66th|

 |Nov 1808-Mar 1809||116||19||16.4%||44th|

 The information on this page is originally sourced from a variety of materials, including: